 First Aid: Stiff Neck

-A stiff neck without other symptoms might be caused by minor muscle strain from sleeping in an odd position or sitting in front of a computer too long.
+A stiff neck without other symptoms might be caused by minor muscle strain from sleeping in an odd position or looking down at a phone too long.

 What to Do

 If your child has a stiff or sore neck but no fever or other symptoms:

 - put a warm moist cloth on the neck as often as needed for pain

 - give acetaminophen or ibuprofen for pain

 - call the doctor if symptoms last more than a few days

 Get Medical Care if Your Child Has a Stiff Neck and:

 - has been bitten by a tick within the last month